jmmoore/announcements/README.md

 # Upcoming Talks
-* March Meeting
+* April Meeting
+ * Third Thursday (April 17th) due to scheduling conflict
- * Featured: Gregg Bolinger on GenRocket: Test Data Generation
+ * Featured: Rick Kuipers on Automating with Phing
+  * From the Netherlands!!
- * Quick Talk: Tanner Doshier on Intro to Haskell
+ * Quick Talk: You!
+On... something! :)